Harmonising EU Competition Litigation: The New Directive and Beyond

 2016 (English)Collection (editor) (Other academic)

 With a preface by Judge Carl Wetter of the General Court, the book explores five different themes.
-Section one presents the main policy issues and challenges, and section two places the new regime in the bigger picture of recent EU law developments.
-Section three investigates the nexus between private enforcement and transparency.
-Section four offers a comparative perspective by looking into private enforcement in five Member State jurisdictions.
+In section one the main policy issues and challenges are presented.
+In section two the new regime is placed in the bigger picture of recent EU law developments.
+In section three the nexus between private enforcement and transparency is investigated.
+A comparative perspective is offered in section four by looking into private enforcement in five Member State jurisdictions.
 Finally, issues relating to causation, harm and indirect purchasers are explored in section five.

 Place, publisher, year, edition, pages

 Oxford: Hart Publishing Ltd, 2016, 1. , 343 p.

 , Swedish Studies in European Law, 8

 IdentifiersURN: urn:nbn:se:uu:diva-282619ISBN: 978-1-84946-762-9OAI: oai:DiVA.org:uu-282619DiVA: diva2:917279

 Bokens utgivning är finansierad av Svenska Nätverket för Europarättsforskning.2016-04-062016-04-062016-04-06